Position, velocity, & acceleration

 Distance traveled

-A position function can tell you how far an object has traveled, but there are two related ideas to keep separate:
+A position function can tell you how far an object has traveled, in two ways:

 -